Snoring & Sleep Apnea Therapies in Gainesville

 Sleep Apnea Therapy Gainesville - How are snoring and sleep apnea different?

 Snoring is the sound of soft tissues vibrating in the throat and mouth as air passes in and out of the body.
 Apnea literally means a lapse in breath.
 Obstructive sleep apnea is a condition in which airflow is completely blocked, for periods of 10 seconds or longer, repeatedly during a sleep cycle.
-Oftentimes, the lower jaw relaxes backward slightly during sleep, and this allows soft tissues to interfere with airflow.
+Oftentimes, the lower jaw relaxes backward slightly during sleep, and this allows soft tissues and tongue to interfere with airflow.
 The body can't receive sufficient oxygen, so the brain tells it to wake up and breathe.
 Some patients awaken abruptly, choking or coughing and gasping for air.
 Others wake slightly, but never achieve deep, restful REM sleep, so they are continually tired, irritable, and forgetful.

 What would my medical doctor say about a dentist-prescribed sleep apnea or snoring appliance?